sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

 Azure Databricks Integration Steps
 ======================

-Fire Insights integrates with Databricks.
-It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Fire Insights.
+Sparkflows integrates with Databricks.
+It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Sparkflows.

 Fire also fetches the list of databases and tables from Databricks, making it easier for the user to build their workflows and execute those workflows.
 In addition, Fire displays the list of Databricks clusters running for the user.

 For detailed information on running Databricks on Azure, read the `Databricks Documentation. <https://docs.microsoft.com/en-us/azure/azure-databricks/quickstart-create-databricks-workspace-portal>`_

-Below are the steps for integrating Fire Insights with your Databricks Clusters:
+Below are the steps for integrating Sparkflows with your Databricks Clusters:

-Step 1 : Install Fire Insights
+Step 1 : Install Sparkflows
 -----------

-Install Fire Insights on any machine.
+Install Sparkflows on any machine.
 The machine has to be reachable from the Databricks cluster.

 Step 2 : Upload Fire Core Jar to Databricks
 ----------------------------------

-Upload Fire Insights Jar to Databricks.
-Fire Insights jobs running on Databricks make use of this jar file.
+Upload Sparkflows Jar to Databricks.
+Sparkflows jobs running on Databricks make use of this jar file.

 Upload ``fire-x.y.z/fire-core-lib/fire-spark_3.2.1-core-3.1.0-jar-with-dependencies.jar`` to Databricks.